 Digital prints (3), 187 x 100 cm; 80 x 70 cm; 108 x 80 cm, Amsterdam (NL)

 Three photographs of window frames from Amsterdam (Surinameplein and surroundings).
-The element of the window frames is for me an object inbetween private and public space, that indirectly defines our relation to others and to outside/inside space itself.
+The element of the window frames is an object inbetween private and public space, that indirectly defines our relation to others and to outside/inside space itself.

 # 3 Het gemaakte land

 (5) A5 flyers, designs on commission by Jens Domela Nieuwenhuis, Story Studio, Johanna Ehde, Rosie & Paul, Liset van de Graaf.

 The flyers feature five statements from “Benoemen, nummeren en begrenzen: handboek voor gemeenteambtenaren die zijn belast met het benoemen van de openbare ruimte, het nummeren van vastgoedobjecten en het begrenzen van gebieden”.
 Five different designers were commissioned to each design a flyer for one of the sentences she selected out of the book.

 Elsewhere researches the idea of foreignness by looking closer at how our environment, our stories and the objects we own are given shape.
 We design our objects and our living environment and they, in turn, direct our perception and our believes continuously and almost seeminglessly.